mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.12/release-notes/1.12.5/index.md

 # Issues fixed in DC/OS 1.12.5
 The issues that have been fixed in DC/OS 1.12.5 are grouped by feature, functional area, or component.
 Most change descriptions include one or more issue tracking identifiers for reference.

-- The DC/OS diagnostics bundle now inlcudes Mesos state logs content, located at /var/log/mesos-state.tar.gz.
+- The DC/OS diagnostics bundle now includes Mesos state logs content, located at /var/log/mesos-state.tar.gz.
 (DCOS-56403)
 - Added 3 new environment files to Mesos systemd.
 (DCOS-49092)